-2 Published in Gazette 18 December 1992 p.
+2 Published by Gazette 18 December 1992 p.
 6099.

 3 Under the Alteration of Statutory Designations Order (No. 2) 2013 a reference in a written law to the Department of Environmental Protection or Department of Environment is, unless the context requires otherwise, to be read and construed as a reference to the Department of Environment Regulation.

-4 Proclaimed 1 July 1988 in Gazette 26 June 1998 p.
+4 Proclaimed 1 July 1988 by Gazette 26 June 1998 p.
 3369.

 5 At the time of this compilation section 110H of the Act provides for the establishment of an account called the Waste Management and Recycling Account.